The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 Overfilling the water reservoir can also cause sputtering, as can under-filling it and using too little water, leading to overheating and triggering the safety valve.

-To fix a sputtering Moka pot, try adjusting your heat source by lowering its intensity or removing it altogether for a few moments before putting back on low heat to ensure you’re not generating excessive steam pressure inside your pot.
+To fix a sputtering Moka Pot, try adjusting your heat source by lowering its intensity or removing it altogether for a few moments before putting back on low heat to ensure you’re not generating excessive steam pressure inside your pot.

 Thankfully, it’s an easy issue to address with a deep cleaning process.

-To do so, disassemble the Moka pot and soak all its parts in warm water mixed with white vinegar or baking soda for at least 30 minutes.
+To do so, disassemble the Moka Pot and soak all its parts in warm water mixed with white vinegar or baking soda for at least 30 minutes.

-Then scrub the parts using a brush and rinse them thoroughly with warm water before reassembling the pot.
+Then, scrub the parts using a brush and rinse them thoroughly with warm water before reassembling the pot.

-10. Stuck Mola Pot
+10. Dealing with a Stuck Moka Pot

 This problem can arise when leftover coffee residue accumulates in the top part or underneath the filter plate, making it difficult to unscrew or remove the parts.